Oxfordshire wedding photographer: Nancy & Pete’s beautiful, sunny, frankly brilliant day

 Oxfordshire wedding photographer

-I hadn’t met Nancy & Pete before yesterday, but we had chatted via email & phone & Skype and I already knew what yesterday confirmed – that Nancy is a talented photographer, but also a beautiful ball of energy & expression, and that she loves her Pete.
+I hadn’t met Nancy & Pete before their July wedding, but we had chatted via email & phone & Skype and I already knew what the day confirmed – that Nancy is a talented photographer, but also a beautiful ball of energy & expression, and that she loves her Pete.
 And he patently adores her right back.

 They met at 16, and after a few meandering paths led them away from each other, they found their way back, through the long grasses & hazy sunshine of Manor Farm, and their friends & family, to be married & find their home in each other.
 Jeez, will you listen to all this romance, the sun must have got to me.
 Or maybe just this utterly lovely couple, and the perfect day they had yesterday is enough to gladden the heart.
 My brilliant second shooter Holly & I arrived to a blue sky & fluffy clouds – to 15 groomsmen trying their best not to sweat through their suits in the 30 degree temperatures, and to Nancy, casually sat at the breakfast table updating the day’s planner on her laptop.
 Naturally.
 Cue the quickest bridal prep ever, with gorgeous bridesmaids Hannah & Fran, and lo!
 She was a vision in a Caroline Castigilano dress.
 Stone.
 Cold.
 Fox.